zchilton1/training-ground-git-adv/scratchpad.md

-This file is used in rebase exercise.
+This file is used in the rebase exercise.